johnny-quesada-developer/react-native-global-state-hooks/README.md

 # react-native-global-state-hooks
-This is a package to easily handling global-state across your react-native-components **No-redux**.
+This is a package to easily handling global-state across your react-native-components **No-redux**, **No-context**

-This utility follows the same style as the default **useState** hook, with a subscription pattern and HOFs to create a more intuitive, atomic and easy way of sharing state between components
+This utility follows the same style as the default **useState** hook, with a subscription pattern and **HOFs** to create a more intuitive, atomic and easy way of sharing state between components

 **after version 1.0.4, we migrated to @react-native-async-storage/async-storage, because @react-native-async-storage/async-storage has been deprecated!!**